kguralpdx/plotly-challenge/README.md

 folder layout

-gauge and wash frequencies not in degrees
+gauge and wash frequencies not in degrees- size of gauge

 I'm amazed at how many times I used `console.log()` and the amount of time analyzing results in *Google Inspector*.
 Both were invaluable for this challenge.
 Didn't realize how much I was looking at through *Google Inspector* until I was cleaning up my script at the end and having to delete `console.log()` over and over again.